sitespeedio/sitespeed.io/HELP.md

 Help us create a Grunt or Gulp plugin that runs sitespeed.io and integrates the performance budget functionality.

 ## A NodeJS crawler
 We still use our own [Java crawler](https://github.com/sitespeedio/crawler) and we want to get rid off it and use a NodeJS crawler.
 We have tested out [Simple crawler](https://github.com/cgiffard/node-simplecrawler) but at least the the way of limiting the crawl of how deep it should crawl, doesn't work 100%.
 Help us fix it and implement Simpel crawler in sitespeed.io (or if you have suggestions for other crawlers).
+You can check which functions that are used today in the current [crawler](https://github.com/sitespeedio/sitespeed.io/blob/master/lib/crawler/crawler.js).

 ## Visual love for the Hotlist
 One new functionality released in 3.0 is the new **Hotlist** tab where we show things like slowest assets, largest images etc. That page result page need some love!

 ## New design for www.sitespeed.io
 Today we use [Bootstrap](http://getbootstrap.com/) but we want to move away from it.
 We will start with the documentation site.
 Help make a super simple and light weight design for us.
-It needs to be simple and super fast :)
+It needs to be simple and super fast :) We have some ideas, get in touch and we can talk.

 ## Output as CSV
 One function we had before was outputing all the metrics as CSV.
 It is still a nice feature for some users, so it would be cool to have it again.
 You have the issue [here](https://github.com/sitespeedio/sitespeed.io/issues/560)

+## Documentation
+Documentation is fun and it is the core of making software easy to use.
+Help us out and proof read and add sections that are missing.
+We would love to have a section on how to setup sitespeed.io running in [Travis](https://travis-ci.org/).

 # Money
 > "Can't we just support you with money?"